Dana White Once Crossed a Major Line When He Told a UFC Reporter ‘We Just Put a Bullet in Your Head’ While Banning Him for Life

 However, Helwani still remembers a bone-chilling comment White made that night:

-He also said because Dana White hates losing so much, he is still “unwilling to bury the hatchet” with Helwani to this day, and the two are still not on good terms.
+He also said because Dana White hates losing so much, he is still “unwilling to bury the hatchet” with Helwani, and the two are still not on good terms.